Analysis of Chemicals in Trap Cases (Phenolphthalein, Anthrone)

 UV fluorescence at 365 nm is the pre-wash check.
 Phenolphthalein gives a weak fluorescence, and several Indian ACB units use a hand-held UV torch on the suspect's fingers before the carbonate wash to confirm contact in real time.
 UV is also used on tainted notes recovered from drawers and pockets to spot transferred powder.

 Marquis reagent variants appear when a seized sample is suspected of being tampered.
-Marquis (formaldehyde plus concentrated sulphuric acid) and its cousins (Mecke, Mandelin) give characteristic colours with several adulterant alkaloids; the trap-case use is narrow but the test is in the SFSL toxicology toolkit and occasionally lands in MCQs as a distractor.
+Marquis (formaldehyde plus concentrated sulphuric acid) and its cousins (Mecke, Mandelin) give characteristic colours with several adulterant alkaloids; the trap-case use is narrow but the test is in the SFSL toxicology toolkit and occasionally lands in MCQs as A common point of confusion.

-A common false-positive trap with phenolphthalein is the suspect who keeps a chalk-marked register or a soap residue on the hand.
+A common false-positive with phenolphthalein arises when the suspect has chalk or soap residue on the hand.
 Both can shift the wash slightly pink.
 The left-hand control wash is the standard counter: if both hands give the same pink, the result is non-specific and the trap report flags it.

 ACB/CBI standard operating procedure and chain of custody